Insights

 What is Partnership in Injury Reduction (PIR) and How to Get Involved

 The Time is Now!
-Register in WCB Alberta’s Partnerships in Injury Reduction (PIR) by December 31, 2024 and to be eligible for PIR refunds for 2024 and 2025 The annual Experience Rating statements will be issued in only a couple of months, so now is a good time for employers to look at ways to maintain or improve their WCB premium rate.
+Register for WCB Alberta’s Partnerships in Injury Reduction (PIR) by December 31, 2024 to be eligible for PIR refunds for 2024 and 2025 The annual Experience Rating statements will be issued in only a couple of months, so now is a good time for employers to look at ways to maintain or improve their WCB premium rate.
 In Alberta, your claims experience from the past three years is used to establish your premium rate for the coming year – in other words, your WCB claims from 2021, 2022 and 2023 will be used to determine your premium rate for 2025.
 Although you can not change past performance, what you do from this point forward can have a significant impact on your WCB premium rates in the future.
-What Is PIR and How to Get Involved: One way that Alberta employers can realize WCB premium […]
+What Is PIR and How to Get Involved: One way that Alberta employers can realize WCB premium reductions […]

 Top